Spear: Prehistory

-The Clacton Spear found in England and the Schöningen spears found in present-day Germany document that wooden spears have been used for hunting since at least 400,000 years ago.
+The Clacton Spear found in England and the Schöningen spears found in present-day Germany document that fully wooden spears have been used for hunting since at least 400,000 years ago, likely for horses in the case of Schöningen.
+The 120,000 year old Lehringen spear from Germany made by Neanderthals is associated with the butchered skeleton of a large straight-tusked elephant which it was presumably used to kill.
 A 2012 study from the site of Kathu Pan in South Africa suggests that hominids, possibly Homo heidelbergensis, may have developed the technology of hafted stone-tipped spears in Africa about 500,000 years ago.
 Wood does not preserve well, however, and Craig Stanford, a primatologist and professor of anthropology at the University of Southern California, has suggested that the discovery of spear use by chimpanzees means that early humans may have used wooden spears before this.

 From circa 200,000 BC onwards, Middle Paleolithic humans began to make complex stone blades with flaked edges which were used as spear heads.
 These stone heads could be fixed to the spear shaft by gum or resin or by bindings made of animal sinew, leather strips or vegetable matter.
 During this period, a clear difference remained between spears designed to be thrown and those designed to be used in hand-to-hand combat.
 By the Magdalenian period (c.
 15,000–9500 BC), spear-throwers similar to the later atlatl were in use.